 What It's Used For

 Doctors use ICDs to prevent sudden death caused by certain types of heart arrhythmias.
-Your doctor may recommend an ICD in the following situations:
+Here are some reasons why a person might be considered for an ICD:

 You survived one episode of life-threatening ventricular fibrillation.